visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    print(xrayout["domain_000000"])

-This yields the following overview.
+This yields the following data overview.
 See :ref:`Introspecting with Python` for a deeper dive into viewing and extracting the raw data from the :ref:`Conduit Output`.

 ::